-Consultations are available in-person, or by telephone or via video conferencing.
+When I am available, consulting is arranged by telephone or via video conferencing.

 My first book about right relationship was published in 1995.
 My second ethics text “The Ethics of Caring: Finding Right Relationship with Clients” was published in 2017 and won the Nautilus Book Award in the category, “Relationships & Communication.”

 I served on the California Association of Marriage and Family Therapists (CAMFT) Santa Cruz Board of Directors and Ethics Chairperson for two years.